Everyone Sees but No One Understands

-Ever since they met in front of the wall, that guy had started to follow her.
+Ever since they met in front of the wall, that guy had started to follow Zoe around.
 Be it to the supermarket or back to her building, he was there like a shadow.
 He didn’t seem to mean any harm but his simple presence was burdensome.

 She could feel her right eyebrow twitching.
 His personality reminded her of an old acquaintance, one that knew when to appear to make her feel like a crazy person.

 A younger version of Zoe was going to see what middle school was really like.
 For a while now, her mother was against public schools but her father convinced her to let her daughter experience new things.